-Up to now, numerous a dozen transient simulations covering the Holocene have been carried out using global climate models with different complexities.
+Up to now, a dozen transient simulations covering the Holocene have been carried out using global climate models with different complexities.
 For example, FOAM, a fully coupled global atmosphere-ocean general circulation model with a low resolution of $4^{\circ} \times 7.5^{\circ}$ (latitude × longitude), was used to run a transient simulation for the past 280 ka to examine the evolutionary response of global monsoons to orbital forcing, which is accelerated by a factor of 100 (Kutzbach et al., 2008).

-FAMOUS (Smith et al., 2008), a low-resolution ($5^{\circ} \times 7.5^{\circ}$) version of the HadCM3 (Gordon et al., 2000) coupled model, was used to conduct a number of accelerated transient experiments (by a factor of 10) with single and full forcings of orbital parameters, GHGs, and ice sheets for the last 120 ka to investigate the physical climate of the atmosphere and ocean through the last glacial cycle (Smith and Gregory, 2012).
-A set of transient simulations of the last deglaciation for the past 26 ka was performed with a low resolution ($\sim 3.75^{\circ} \times 3.75^{\circ}$) Earth system model MPI-ESM1.2 to explore differences in climate response to different underlying ice-sheet reconstructions and methods of meltwater distribution (Kapsch et al., 2020) as suggested within the PMIP4 deglaciation protocol (Ivanovic et al., 2016).
-The Transient Climate Evolution of the past 21 ka (TraCE-21ka; He, 2011), run with the low-resolution (~3.75° × 3.75°) National Center for Atmospheric Research (NCAR) Community Climate System Model version 3 (CCSM3), is widely used for examining the climate evolution since the last glacial maximum at global and regional scales (e.g., Liu et al., 2014; Liu et al., 2021; Wu et al., 2021).
-A fully coupled atmosphere-ocean-sea ice model ECBilt-CLIO, with a horizontal resolution of ~5.6° × 5.5°, was also used for transient simulations of the last deglaciation (last 21 ka) to investigate the effect of using accelerated (by a factor of 10) boundary conditions and of uncertainties in the initial state (Timm and Timmermann, 2007); additionally coupled with a vegetation model, ECBilt-CLIO-VECODE3 was performed to investigate the global characterization of the Holocene thermal maximum for the last 9 ka (Renssen et al., 2012); a later developed version LOVECLIM, additionally coupled with carbon cycle and terrestrial ice sheets (Goosse et al., 2010), was employed to examine the effects of melting ice sheets and orbital forcing on the early Holocene (11.5-7 ka) warming (Zhang et al., 2016), the Holocene northern temperature and hydroclimate trends (Zhang et al., 2018, 2020), and the obliquity and CO2 effects on southern climate during the past 408 ka with an acceleration factor of 5 (Timmermann et al., 2014).
-The three Holocene transient simulations performed with the LOVECLIM, CCSM3, and FAMOUS were compared to explore the Holocene temperature trends in the extratropical Northern Hemisphere and the spatial contrasts of the Holocene hydroclimate trend between North and East Asia (Zhang et al., 2018, 2020).
+- 100 FAMOUS (Smith et al., 2008), a low-resolution ($5^{\circ} \times 7.5^{\circ}$) version of the HadCM3 (Gordon et al., 2000) coupled model, was used to conduct a number of accelerated transient experiments (by a factor of 10) for the last 120 ka to investigate the climate of the last glacial cycle (Smith and Gregory, 2012).
+A set of transient simulations of the last deglaciation for the past 26 ka was performed with a low resolution ($\sim 3.75^{\circ} \times 3.75^{\circ}$) Earth system model MPI-ESM1.2 to explore differences in climate response to different underlying ice-sheet reconstructions and methods of meltwater distribution (Kapsch et al., 2020) - as suggested within the PMIP4 deglaciation protocol (Ivanovic et al., 2016).
+The Transient Climate Evolution of the past 21 ka (TraCE-21ka; He, 2011), run with the low-resolution ($\sim 3.75^{\circ} \times 3.75^{\circ}$) National Center for Atmospheric Research (NCAR) Community Climate System Model version 3 (CCSM3), is widely used for examining the climate evolution since the last glacial maximum at global and regional scales (e.g., Liu et al., 2014; Liu et al., 2021; Wu et al., 2021).
+A fully coupled atmosphere-ocean-sea ice model ECBilt-CLIO, with a horizontal resolution of ~5.6° × 5.5°, was also used for transient - 110 simulations of the last deglaciation (last 21 ka) to investigate the effect of using accelerated (by a factor of 10) boundary conditions and of uncertainties in the initial state (Timm and Timmermann, 2007); additionally coupled with a vegetation model, ECBilt-CLIO-VECODE3 was performed to investigate the global characterization of the Holocene thermal maximum for the last 9 ka (Renssen et al., 2012); a later developed version LOVECLIM, additionally coupled with carbon cycle and terrestrial ice sheets (Goosse et al., 2010), was employed to examine the early Holocene (11.5-7 ka) warming - 115 (Zhang et al., 2016), the Holocene northern temperature and hydroclimate trends (Zhang et al., 2018, 2020), and the obliquity and CO_2 effects on southern climate during the past 408 ka with an acceleration factor of 5 (Timmermann et al., 2014).